single-cell-data/mams/specification.md

-Overview
-The past two decades have seen an explosion of high throughput genomic technologies that have revolutionized our ability to characterize the biological heterogeneity of samples.
-Several major consortia have been funded by the NIH and non-profit organizations to create cellular atlases of healthy and disease tissues.
-These consortia are utilizing a variety of genomic and imaging assays to characterize molecular features of cells within complex tissue samples.
-Many molecular datasets are being generated across cancer types that contain multi-modal data collected from longitudinally- and spatially-related biological specimens.
-A major roadblock to this goal is that the data is stored in a wide variety of file formats or programming language-specific libraries, classes, or data structures.
-Although a wide range of experimental protocols and platforms are available, an important commonality across these technologies is that they often produce a matrix of features that are measured in a set of observations.
-These feature and observation matrices (FOMs) are foundational for storing raw data from molecular assays (e.g. raw counts) and derived data from down-stream analytical tools (e.g. normalized matrix).
-A variety of file formats are used to store FOMs on file systems in different representations.
-For example, Tab Separated Value (tsv/txt) files can be used to store raw  data in dense matrices while Market Exchange (.mtx) files can be used to efficiently store raw data in sparse matrices.
-Although platform-independent, these formats do not readily capture relationships between matrices, do not inherently contain structures for feature and observation annotations, and do not easily provide random access to subsets of the data.
-Several libraries and classes also exist that can capture relationships between matrices and annotations including AnnData in Python1, the Seurat2 object in R, and the SingleCellExperiment package in R/BioConductor3.
-In contrast to file formats, these objects can capture more complex relationships between some types of FOMs as well as annotation data.
-However, they are programming platform dependent and conversion between objects is required to run different tools from different platforms.
-In order to facilitate data sharing across groups and technologies, and assays, and to promote interoperability between down-stream analysis tools, a detailed data schema describing the characteristics of FOMs needs to be developed and will serve a standard useful for the community.

-FOM class
+# FOM class

 General description: A feature and observation matrix (FOM) is a data matrix that contains measurements of molecular features in biological entities.
 Examples of features include genes, genomic regions or peaks, transcripts, proteins, antibodies derived tags, signal intensities, cell type counts.
 Examples of observations include cells, cell pools, beads, spots, subcellular regions, and regions of interest (ROIs).
 Measurements may include transcript counts, protein abundances, signal intensities and velocity estimates.
 The main elements of a fom are the central feature-observation data matrix (fom), observation ID vector or matrix (oid), feature ID vector or matrix (fid), feature annotation matrix (fam), and observation annotation matrix (oam).

-REQUIRED FIELDS
+## REQUIRED FIELDS

+**Field:** fom_id
+**Value:** Character string
-fom_id - Character string denoting the unique id of the FOM.
-The ID will be used to link FAMs and OAMs and should be unique within the scope of the dataset denoted by the dataset_id.
-Specification considerations: This ID could be a randomized unique ID such as a UUID or could be a unique combination of other fields from the FOM schema.
-For example, the ID could be a combination of modality and processing tags with the option of including algorithm_name.
+**Description:** Denotes the unique id of the FOM and should be unique within the scope of the dataset.
+**Notes and considerations for implementation:** This ID could be a randomized unique ID such as a UUID or could be a unique combination of other fields from the FOM schema.
+For example, the ID could be a combination of `modality` and `processing` fields with the option of including algorithm_name.
 In this scenario, the ids “rna.raw”, “rna.normalize”, “rna.scale” could be used describe the data matrices and “rna.reduction.pca” and “rna.embedding.umap” could be used to describe the reduced dimensional objects.

+**Field:** class
+**Value:** Charcater string
-class - Must equal “fom”.
+**Description:** Must be equal to "fom".

-OPTIONAL FIELDS
+## OPTIONAL FIELDS

-Grouping fields

-fom_group_id - The FOM group ID.
-All FOMs within the group are required to have the same features and observations.
-If the FOM is stored in an array-like format, it is recommended that the features and observations be in the same order. obs_group_id - The observation group ID.
-All FOMs within this group are required to have the same observations.
-If the FOM is stored in an array-like format, the observations are required to be in the same order. dataset_id - The dataset ID.
-All FOMs within this group should have observations and features that belong to a superset of observations and features that denote an entire dataset.

-Specification considerations: The obs_subset and feature_subset fields can be used to describe the observations and features that are included in the matrix.
-This has a similar function as the fields obs_group_id and fom_group_id which can be used to group matrices with similar dimensions.
-While the obs_group_id and fom_group_id fields can be any unique string, using a combination of obs_subset and feature_subset fields may provide a more informative ID.
-For example, obs_subset could be used as the obs_group_id.
-If a dataset contains multiple modalities, then a combination of modality and obs_subset could be used (e.g. “RNA.clean”).
-Similarly the fom_group_id could be a combination of obs_subset and feature_subset fields.
-For example “full.full” could be used to describe an original matrix without any filtering on either dimension while “clean.variable” could be used to describe the matrix that contains a subset of cells which passed all quality control filters and contains a subset of the top variable features.

-Matrix description fields
+### Matrix description fields

 data_type - Explicitly describes the type of data stored in the FOM (e.g. int, int64, double, enum/categorical, etc).